 C

 Compliance Here we refer to the OSS compliance.
-OSS compliance is a process of meeting requirements of open source licenses of respective software components and attributing the respective copyright statements.
+OSS compliance is a process of meeting requirements of open source licenses ofsoftware components and attributing the respective copyright statements.

 Copyleft License A license requiring that derivative works are distributed under the same terms as the original work, also called reciprocal license.